norse/norse/README.md

 Finally, we are working to keep Norse as performant as possible.
 Preliminary benchmarks suggest that on small networks of up to ~10000 neurons [Norse achieves excellent performance](https://github.com/norse/norse/tree/master/norse/benchmark).
-We aim to create a library that scales from a single notebook to several nodes on a HPC cluster.
+We aim to create a library that scales from a single laptop to several nodes on a HPC cluster.
 We expect to be significantly helped in that endeavour by the preexisting investment in scalable training and inference with PyTorch.

 ## 4. Similar work